pyvista/pyvista-doc-translations/examples/01-filter/subdivide.rst

 Increase the number of triangles in a single, connected triangular mesh.

-The :func:`pyvista.PolyDataFilters.subdivide` filter utilitizes three different subdivision algorithms to subdivide a mesh's cells: `butterfly`, `loop`, or `linear`.
+The :func:`pyvista.PolyDataFilters.subdivide` filter utilizes three different subdivision algorithms to subdivide a mesh's cells: `butterfly`, `loop`, or `linear`.